dalaing/dalaing.github.io/about.md

 I'm also a co-organizer of [BFPG](http://www.bfpg.org), aka the Brisbane Functional Programming Group.
 If you're in or visiting Brisbane and interested in functional programming, you should come along.

-In the past I've done Java, Python, x86 assembly and C++ at various places, and I've also done a Phd in Computer Science.
+In the past I've done Java, Python, x86 assembly and C++ at various places, and I've also done a PhD in Computer Science.

 I'm very interested in functional programming, programming language theory, and various associated branches of mathematics.
 I'm also a huge fan of Haskell.